Tutorial

 }

-Copy templates directory.
+Copy the templates folder.

 cp -r vendor/madapaja/twig-module/var/templates var